search ]

 An action in WordPress is a hook that occurs at a specific time when WordPress runs, allowing you to perform a specific action at that time.
 For example, an action could be creating a custom post type when WordPress is initialized or sharing your post on Facebook when you publish it.

-A filter in WordPress, on the other hand, allows you to modify data before it is sent to the database or the browser.
-A great example of using a filter is adding specific code at the end of each post or changing the length of the excerpt displayed for each post.
+A filter allows you to modify data before it is sent to the database or the browser.
+For example, you can add content at the end of each post or change the excerpt length.

-Working with hooks in WordPress begins with understanding which hook you need to attach your code to and then writing the code that modifies the information you need (filter) or performs an action you want to run (action).
+Working with hooks starts with identifying which hook to attach your code to, then writing the function that modifies data (filter) or performs an action.

 How to attach or remove hook attachments?